 Overall, PE ratio tells whether the company is trading at a premium or discount.

-Now, you should always compare the PE ratio of the companies in same industry (Apple-to-Apple comparison)
+Now, you should always compare the PE ratio of the companies in the same industry (Apple-to-Apple comparison)

 For example, let’s compare the PE ratios of companies from two different industries.
 Here is the PE ratio of companies from oil and gas industry: